STRelay: A Universal Spatio-Temporal Relaying Framework for Location Prediction over Human Trajectory Data: Preliminaries

 where $N^d$ represents the number of distance intervals, $N_{td}^{u}$ is the count of unique locations visited by user $u$ with $t$ in $d$, and $p(l_i,t,d)$ denotes the frequency of location $l_i$ appearing with $t$ in $d$.

-The distributions of the mobility entropy on our Tokyo and Singapore datasets (more details below) are shown in Figure \ref{fig:entropy}.
+The distributions of the mobility entropy on four datasets are shown in Figure \ref{fig:entropy}.
 We observe that the introduction of temporal context or spatial context can effectively reduce mobility entropy in both datasets.
 This reduction suggests that involving future spatiotemporal contexts for next location prediction has great potential to reduce the uncertainty of the next location, ultimately resulting in higher predictability.